Pencilo: 2021 Myanmar coup d'état

 Former South Korean President Moon Jae-in showed support for Myanmar's democracy by posing with Pancilo's book "Burma Spring Revolution", as recommended by a Burmese student in South Korea.

 Pencilo plays a crucial role as a key fundraiser for NUG and PDF.
 In March 2022, she spearheaded the major fundraising campaign called "Project Dragonfly", aimed to provide anti-aircraft weapons for NUG.
 The project was a huge success, mainly driven by people's desire to equip resistance forces with weapons to stop ongoing bombardments from air force, received over US$2 million.
 In March 2023, NUG's Ministry of Defense announced that it has been using US$1.4 million and US$800,000 for air-defense and anti-aircraft operations respectively.
 In March 2023, she launched Rangoon Grocery Market in Sacramento, U.S., drawing both criticism from Burmese people and military backers.
 Accusations surfaced, linking the opening of the mini market to the alleged misuse of funds from "Project Dragonfly".
 Part of these criticisms came from the ground forces, many of which denied that they have not received any anti-aircraft weapons from NUG although the crowdfunding campaign was succeed over 2 times its targeted amount.
-In 2022, Vice President acting as President of the National Unity Government (NUG), Duwa Lashi La, stated in a Reuters Next event that the NUG still lacked effective anti-aircraft weapons against the military junta.
-Similar remarks were made by NUG spokesperson Kyaw Zaw in a 2025 interview with Mizzima.

 In January 2024, she faced severe criticism from the Myanmar political community for purchasing a substantial residence at 6369 Garland Way, Roseville, California, valued at one million dollars, just two years after resettling in the United States.
 Many accused her of misusing political funding obtained through donations.
 However, she denied all accusations and clarified that the purchase was facilitated through a credit loan.

 In June 2025, the military council announced that purchasing or distributing products linked to Pencilo and other anti-junta activists abroad would be considered a criminal offense.

-Controversies

-In 2017, during the Myanmar military Y-8 plane crash incident, Pencilo and several other social media influencers donated 10,000,000 MMK to the Regional Military Command Headquarters of Yangon, which led to public criticism regarding her perceived weak stance toward the military junta.

-In December 2019, Pencilo and other Myanmar social media influencers travelled to The Hague to support Myanmar's leader Aung San Suu Kyi as she defended the country against allegations of atrocities related to the Rohingya genocide at the UN International Court of Justice (ICJ).

-Pencilo and several NUG leaders were also widely accused on social media of misusing revolutionary funds and engaging in money laundering, allegedly purchasing expensive real estate and houses within a few years of arriving in the United States and applying for asylum.